 While critics said McCartney's name artificially accelerated her rise, McCartney quietly and quickly proved herself worthy of the appointment.
 Her creations catered successfully to the needs and desires of young women and her tenure at the company is generally regarded as a huge success.

 Leading International Designer

 In 2001, McCartney landed a joint venture with Gucci Group, which agreed to let the young designer have her own label.
 She has since gone on to launch a number of different products, from lingerie and eye care, to organic skincare and perfume.

 Like her mother, Stella is a staunch vegetarian, and her clothes reflect that.
 Absent is the use of any leather or fur in her collections.
 Her hardened stance has even provoked her to criticize others who do use animal products in their work as "heartless."

 In addition to Gucci, McCartney has teamed up with other companies, including H&M and Adidas.
 Working with Adidas, McCartney brought in to be creative director for Great Britain's 2012 Olympic team.
 Since then, she has sought out other interesting projects.
 McCartney launched her sustainable evening wear line, the Stella McCartney Green Carpet Collection, in 2014.

-As she was as a child, Stella McCartney has remained close to her family.
-She was extremely loyal to her mother before Linda's passing in 1998 from breast cancer and in recent years, in the wake of Paul McCartney's tumultuous marriage to Heather Mills, she has not hid her feelings.
+As she was as a child, McCartney has remained close to her family.
+She was extremely loyal to her mother before Linda's passing in 1998 from breast cancer and in recent years, in the wake of her father's tumultuous marriage to Heather Mills, she has not hidden her feelings.

 Stella's own marriage and family life has been much calmer.
-In August 2003 Stella McCartney married publisher Alasdhair Willis.
+In August 2003, McCartney married publisher Alasdhair Willis.
 The couple has four children together: sons Miller and Beckett and daughters Bailey and Reiley.